Best Restaurants in Reynoldstown

 662 Memorial Dr SE, Atlanta, GA 30312

-Petit Chou is perhaps best known for their Liège Waffles: Belgian waffles with seasonal fruits and pecans, topped with Vermont maple syrup and an addicting cinnamon-vanilla whipped cream.
-On a similar note is the French Toast Crème Brûlée Combier, AKA croissant french toast (be careful not to drool on your screen).
+Petit Chou is perhaps best known for their Liège Waffles: Belgian waffles with seasonal fruits and pecans, topped with Vermont maple syrup and an addictive cinnamon-vanilla whipped cream.
+On a similar note is the French Toast Crème Brûlée Combier, AKA croissant French toast (be careful not to drool on your screen).
 Some of the more savory items include the Eggs Benedict (topped with pancetta, arugula, and diced tomatoes), Biscuits and (chicken sausage) Gravy, and the French bistro favorite Croque Monsieur.
+Not to mention, they start serving lunch at 11:00 AM.

 955 Memorial Dr SE ste 510, Atlanta, GA 30316